paulahemsi/ft_server/README.md

 [phpMyAdmin](https://www.phpmyadmin.net/) is a free software tool written in [PHP](https://www.php.net/), intended to handle the administration of MySQL over the Web. phpMyAdmin supports a wide range of operations on MySQL and MariaDB.
 Frequently used operations (managing databases, tables, columns, relations, indexes, users, permissions, etc) can be performed via the user interface, while you still have the ability to directly execute any SQL statement.

+The phpMyAdmin server will listen on port 80.

 ## step_by_step

 `Docker builds images automatically by reading the instructions from a Dockerfile -- a text file that contains all commands, in order, needed to build a given image.`